-Let’s look at how they do it and how you can get started.
+Let’s look at how Surfshark does it and how you can start using it.

 How many servers does Surfshark VPN have in Asia?

-Surfshark has more than 800 servers in over 50 countries, which is a pretty big world-wide diversity.
+Surfshark has more than 800 servers in over 50 countries, which is a pretty big worldwide diversity.
 Looking into the Asia region, we find seven countries: Japan (P2P), Hong Kong (P2P), Singapore (P2P), Indonesia, Malaysia, Taiwan, and Thailand.
 South Korea and Vietnam are also available as virtual locations.

-Customer support has told us they have around 40 servers in Asia in 2018, but now there’s “many more.”
+Customer support has told us they had around 40 servers in Asia in 2018, but now there’s “many more.”

 How fast are Surfshark VPN servers in Asia?

 Having thousands of servers in Asia mean nothing if the speed is still pedestrian due to overcrowding or other technical reasons.
-We’ve checked the speeds from our testing location in Europe in each of Surfshark’s countries in Asia.
-Our base speed was 278 Mbps download and 262 Mbps upload.
+We’ve checked the speeds in each country where Surfshark has physical servers.
+We made of Surfshark’s countries in Asia from our testing location in Europe.
+Our base speed was 217 Mbps download and 166 Mbps upload.
 And here are the speeds in each country, from best to worst:

 Anonymity when signing up and paying for Surfshark VPN

 Surfshark VPN allows anonymous payments and sign up.
 To start, you will need a valid email address only.
-To pay, you will be able to use cryptocurrencies, AliPay, and PayPal among other options.
+To pay, you will be able to use Bitcoin, XRP, Ethereun, Litecon, and other cryptocurrencies.

-This is important in China where most of the VPN provider websites are blocked and getting one usually requires a VPN to access its website.
-While we always advise to sign up and pay before arriving in China, Surfshark will be one of those options you should choose if you’re already there and need a good VPN service.
+This is important in China where most of the VPN provider websites are blocked and getting a VPN may require to use another VPN to access its website.
+While we always advise to sign-up and pay before arriving in China, Surfshark will be one of those options you should choose if you’re already there and need a good VPN service.